 This post may contain affiliate links, view our disclosure.

-This satisfying Red Lentil Soup Recipe is easy to make, requires minimal ingredients, and has rich, deep flavor and creamy texture.
-It’s a delicious first course to a larger meal, or it makes a perfect lunch.
+This satisfying Middle Eastern red lentil soup recipe is easy to make with just a few simple ingredients, and has rich, deep flavor and creamy texture.
+It’s traditionally served to break your fast during Ramadan, but it’s also a delicious first course for any meal, and it makes a great light lunch.

 I wanted to write a post about Ramadan earlier (since it’s already the 16th day!), but time has been flying by.
 (Update: I wrote and originally published this post on the 16th day of Ramadan in 2009.)

-Red Lentil Soup is very popular during Ramadan.
-It’s hearty and delicious, and serves as the perfect tool to whet your appetite.
+Red lentil soup (called “shorbat adas” in Arabic) is very popular during Ramadan.
+It’s hearty, creamy, and delicious, naturally gluten free, and serves as the perfect tool to whet your appetite.

-There are many different versions of Red Lentil Soup.
+There are many different versions of this lentil soup.
 You can add beef, chicken, or other veggies like carrots and celery.
 This is the most basic version, but don’t let that fool you!
 This easy soup has rich flavor and creamy texture.

 What is Ramadan?

-Ramadan (the Islamic holy month of fasting) is also a time for prayer, reflection, and giving charity.
+Ramadan is the Islamic holy month of fasting.
+It’s a time for prayer, reflection, and giving charity.
 During Ramadan, fasting is done from sunrise to sunset to teach you patience, discipline, and empathy for others who aren’t as fortunate.

 Each day the fast ends with prayer followed by a meal called iftar.